cjus/hydra-aws-docker-article/README2.md

 The second method is the one we saw in the first article in this series.
 I'll recap the steps here.

 First, sign into AWS and navigate over to the `EC2 Dashboard`.
 Once there click on the "Launch Instance" button.
 On the page that loads select the AWS Marketplace tab.
-You should see a screen like this:
+You should see a screen like this:

 > <img src="./AWS-choose-ami.png"/>